Common Names

 Triphala has immunostimulatory effects and may help prevent gingivitis.

-To treat gastrointestinal problems
+- To treat GI problems

-Animal studies suggest that Triphala may reduce inflammation. -
+Animal studies suggest that Triphala may reduce inflammation, but human studies are lacking. - To decrease high levels of cholesterol

-Several clinical studies suggest that Triphala may help reduce dental plaque, but it is not clear if it as effective as chlorhexidine mouthwash. -
+Several clinical studies suggest that Triphala may help reduce dental plaque, but it is not clear if it as effective as chlorhexidine mouthwash. - To treat cancer

 Although anticancer properties of Triphala have been observed in the lab, human data are lacking.

-Do Not Take If
+Do Not Take if:

 For Healthcare Professionals